lucid2713/lucid2713.github.io/_portfolio/2_project.markdown

 </div>

 Worked with 2 other colleagues as a study project.
 We used the pingpong racket and balls but the way of play is much similar to the squash. <br/>
-The concept is 'playing game, workout and interactive drawing at the same time'.
-When we hit the ball toward the wall, a sensor attached on racket works and the Kinect detects positions of the ball.
+The concept is 'playing game, workout and interactive drawing at the same time'.<br/> When we hit the ball toward the wall, a sensor attached on racket works and the Kinect detects positions of the ball.
 And these sensing data are converted to drawing and projected on the wall in real time.
-There is the time limit so after the game done, participants can take along their drawing outcome.<br/>
+There is the time limit so after the game done, participants can take along their drawing outcome.<br/><br/>
 I contributed to image design, coding Processing and installation.

 <div class="img_row">